Subscribe to Updates

 Removable retainers

 A removable retainer can be removed during eating or when you brush your teeth.
 During the first 4 to 6 months, you have to wear them full-time.
 However, they can be worn on a part-time basis later depending on your needs.
 You should manage the daily hours of wearing your removable retainers.
-Because if you forget or avoid wearing your removable retainers, your teeth get back to the previous place and this is not what you want.
+If you forget or avoid wearing your removable retainers, your teeth get back to the previous place and this is not what you want.

 Pros: